filecoin-project/specs/mining.md

 ### Scratching a losing ticket

-If a miner fails to generate a valid `ElectionProof` using their loopback ticket, they may not yet publish a new block at height `H+1`.
+If a miner fails to generate a valid `ElectionProof` using their lookback ticket, they may not yet publish a new block at height `H+1`.
 The miner will likely hear about other blocks being mined on the network at height `H+1` and can thus assemble a new TipSet to mine off of with these blocks (as above).

 If the miner hears of no new blocks, they must instead draw a new ticket to scratch in order to try leader election again (as other miners will).
 In order to do so, they must generate a new ticket once more.

 Now, rather than generating this new ticket from the smallest ticket from the parent TipSet (as above), the miner will instead use their ticket from the last round, now in the `Tickets` array.

 This process is repeated until either a winning ticket is found (and block published) or a new valid TipSet comes in from the network.
 If a new TipSet comes in from the network, and it is heavier chain than the miner's own, they should abandon their process to mine atop this new block.
-Due to the way chain selection works in filecoin, a chain with fewer null blocks will be preferred (see the [Expected Consensus spec](./expected-consensus.md#chain-selection) for more details).
+Due to the way chain selection works in filecoin, a chain with more blocks will be preferred (see the [Expected Consensus spec](./expected-consensus.md#chain-selection) for more details).

 The `Tickets` array in the block to be published grows with each round (and a new ticket generated).